ANALYSIS · 8 MIN READ

 Many banks in the region have incident response plans on paper that have never been tested.
 When a real incident hits, untested plans fall apart at the first decision point.

-Action: Run a tabletop exercise simulating a similar scenario: vendor platform compromise, mobile money channel exploitation, hundreds of transactions in progress.
-Measure your team’s time to detect, time to contain, and time to communicate.
-If you have never done this, that is your most urgent gap.
+Action: Run a tabletop exercise simulating a similar scenario: vendor platform compromise, mobile money channel exploitation, a high volume of transactions in progress.
+Measure your team's time to detect, time to contain, and time to communicate.
+If you have never done this, start with our guide to incident response planning for East African institutions.

 The regulatory context